 3. The instructor has complete discretion in awarding attendance points.
-If you are sleeping during class, or are otherwise not participating in class (including texting, reading a paper, working on a computer, etc.), you may be counted as absent.
+If you are sleeping during class, or are otherwise not participating in class (including texting, working on the computer, etc.), you will be counted as absent.

 4. The attendance score/participation score is optional and is meant to reward students for good attendance.
 A low class attendance score (due to excessive absences) will not lower your overall grade.